dkrajzew/degrotesque/docs/index.md

 *degrotesque beautifies the web.*

-**degrotesque** is a [Python](https://www.python.org/) script that loads a text/markdown/HTML/XML file from the disc &mdash; or several in batch &mdash; and for each, it replaces some commonly used non-typographic characters, such as ", ', -, etc. into their typographic representation for improving the pages&apos; appearance.
+**degrotesque** is a command line script written in the [Python](https://www.python.org/) programming language that loads a text/markdown/HTML/XML file from the disc &mdash; or several in batch &mdash; and for each, it replaces some commonly used non-typographic characters, such as ", ', -, etc. into their typographic representation for improving the pages&apos; appearance.

 E.g.: